lucapegolotti/research-agent/README.md

     ```

 5.  **Set up Environment Variables:**
-    Create a `.env` file in the project root (you can copy `.env.example` if provided, or create it manually):
+    Create a `.env` file in the project root:
     ```
     ANTHROPIC_API_KEY="your_anthropic_api_key_here"
     ```